 "It's impressive," Major Wong concurred.
 "Please continue."

-"Are you alright to perform a Void variety?"
+"Are you alright to perform a Void variant?"
 Magister Wen asked her carefully.

 "Yes, Ma'am."
-Gwen was also interested in seeing what would happen if she should try to expend some of this excess vitality she felt brimming with.
+Gwen was also interested in seeing what would happen if she should try to expend some of this excess vitality.

 Below, her Astral Form assumed a tenebrous ichor of sinister obsidian.
 The gathered Mages felt a tingle of vertigo as a nauseating awareness assailed their physical bodies.

-The spell manifested as an expanding bubble of sable ink which then exploded outwards in a swirling pattern of Void matter.
-When the spell ceased, it had caused extensive damage to the self-repairing tiles below.
+The spell manifested as an expanding bubble of sable ink that exploded outwards in a swirling pattern of Void matter.
+When the second stage concluded, it had caused extensive damage to the self-repairing tiles below.

 Gwen checked her state of being.
 She felt fine.
-There was no feeling of Negative-Energy drain anywhere on her body.
+There was no feeling of Negative-Energy drains anywhere on her body.

 "Excellent!
-Very good," Magister Wen had reached her own conclusion from observing her Astral projection.
-That was the thing with the Cognisance Chamber - there was no place to hide.
-Everything was, for the lack of a better word, in plain sight.
+Very good," Magister Wen had concluded after reading her Astral projection.
+That was the thing with the Cognisance Chamber—there was no place to hide.
+For the lack of a better word, everything was in plain sight.
 "Wonderful, Gwen!
-We've found an answer for the self-consumption problem suffered by Void users!"
+Thanks to your incident, we've verified an answer for the self-consumption problem suffered by Void users!"

 Gwen shuddered to think what Wen could mean by that.

-At the appearance of Caliban, the two men held their breath, though only for a moment.
+At the appearance of Caliban, the two men's expressions underwent a variety of changes.

-The Cognisance Chamber's mirror-like floors refracted the mana signatures of her creatures.
-Caliban was a roving mass of dense dark energy many times its actual size in the Material Plane.
+The Cognisance Chamber's mirror-like floors magnified the mana signatures of her creatures.
+Caliban was a roving mass of dense dark energy larger than its actual size in the Material Plane.
 Ariel, meanwhile, had a signature to match its diminutive size.

 "How curious!"
 Magister Wen walked around her Familiars, then beckoned Caliban closer for a better study.
 The two military men unconsciously stepped back.

-Wen produced a fist full of untreated crystal, scattering the shards in front of her.
+Enjoying her superior knowledge, Wen produced a fist full of untreated HDMs, scattering the shards in front of her.

-Carefully, the Magister materialised a Spell cube, then placed it next to Gwen's Familiars.
+Carefully, the Magister materialised a Spell cube next to Gwen's Familiars.

 "Do you see the similarity?" the Magister inquired of Gwen.

-Elizabeth Sobel and Henry Kilroy, Gwen duly noted.
+Who Wen meant was Elizabeth Sobel and Henry Kilroy, Gwen duly noted.
 She wondered what Magister Wen knew.
 According to her Master, many in his confidence had known the truth, though now, they were either dead or held positions where such a thing was no longer of significant concern to them.
-Indeed, from the touch of her Master's tone, the upper echelon should have some clue as to the true nature of Elizabeth Sobel.
-The fact that for years she was promoted as a war hero and one of the central figures in reclaiming a global front against Demi-humans though, likely prevented widespread recognition of her current occupation as a terrorist.
+Indeed, from what she recalled of Henry's tone, the upper echelon of the Mageocracy should have some clue as to the true nature of Elizabeth Sobel.
+The fact that for years she was promoted as a war hero and one of the central figures in reclaiming a global front against Demi-humans, though, likely prevented widespread recognition of her current occupation as a terrorist.

 Two sets of eyes fell upon Gwen.
 The PLA official appeared dissatisfied, but his protest was interrupted by his counterpart, who stowed his slate and inclined his head.

 "I will take my leave.
+Magister Wen.
+Miss Song.
 You shall have Pudong's support."

 The trio watched the two men leave by the exit.
-Gwen wondered how it was that they could find the door unerringly in the illusion of the chamber.
+Gwen wondered how they could find the door unerringly in the fantastical illusion of the chamber.

 "Well, that went pretty well, don't you think?"
-Magister Wen peeped up.
+Magister Wen sounded happy.

 Petra came closer and touched Gwen's hand.